 2. Controlling your body weight

-Losing weight is the first step in managing polycystic ovary syndrome (PCOS).
-Menstrual irregularities and metabolic parameters can be improved by losing weight.
-The majority of women with PCOS find it difficult to lose weight.
+Though losing weight is usually the first step in managing polycystic ovary syndrome (PCOS) it isn't always easy.
+Menstrual irregularities and metabolic parameters can be improved by losing weight though the majority of women with PCOS find it difficult to lose weight.
 You can help yourself by following these steps: